-• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicates with key stakeholders, including the member councils, contractors, Central Government departments and local government bodies.
+• establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation arc21 regularly communicates with key stakeholders, including the Participant Councils, contractors, Central Government departments and local government bodies.

-arc21 regularly engage with member councils to present progress reports and invite continuous feedback. arc21 provides copies of the monthly Joint Committee reports and Members Summary to Chief Executives and hold presentations to the Chief Executives and elected Members of member councils. arc21 meet monthly with senior officers and elected Members of member councils.
+arc21 regularly engage with Participant Councils to present progress reports and invite continuous feedback. arc21 provides copies of the monthly Joint Committee reports and Members Summary to Chief Executives and hold presentations to the Chief Executives and elected Members of Participant Councils. arc21 meet monthly with senior officers and elected Members of Participant Councils.